InteropIO/finsemble-bloomberg/docs/README.md

 let bbg = FSBL.Clients.BloombergBridgeClient;
 ```

-As setup of the client occurs when the Finsemble clients are themselves ready (on teh FSBLReady event), the preload will dispatch its own event when the BloombergBridgeClient is ready: `BloombergBridgeClientReady`.
+As setup of the client occurs when the Finsemble clients are themselves ready (on the FSBLReady event), the preload will dispatch its own event when the BloombergBridgeClient is ready: `BloombergBridgeClientReady`.
 To avoid race conditions, you should wait on this event, rather than `FSBLReady`, in your components, e.g.:

 ```Javascript
 window.addEventListener("BloombergBridgeClientReady", BBGReady);